 For temporary workers, opportunities are offered by the Global Business Mobility scheme.
 This route covers options for intra-company transfers as well as service providers under a contract. covered by an eligible trade agreement.
 Eligible trade agreements and sectors are listed in the Home Office guidance.

-UK Visas and Immigration is part of the Home Office responsible for enforcement of the rules.
+UK Visas and Immigration is part of the Home Office responsible for decisions on applications for permissions to enter and stay in the UK.

 Immigration is subject to strict regulation and control and it is very important to follow the correct procedure to avoid penalties and smooth operation of your business.